rethinkpriorities/squigglepy/README.md

 * Thanks to Ozzie Gooen and the Quantified Uncertainty Research Institute for creating and maintaining the original Squiggle language.
 * Thanks to Denis Drescher for helping me implement math between distributions.
+* Thanks to Denis Drescher for coming up with the idea to use `~` as a shorthand for `sample`, as well as helping me implement it.